History of Diósgyőri VTK: 2020s

 On 23 April 2023, Diósgyór beat Kozármisleny SE 3–2 on the 33rd matchday of the 2022–23 Nemzeti Bajnokság II season.
 The victory resulted in winning and promotion to the first league.
 On 30 April 2023, MTK Budapest drew with Ajka which resulted in DVTK becoming the champions of 2022–23 Nemzeti Bajnokság II season.
 On the same day, Diósgyőr beat Csákvár 3-1 consolidating their victory of the championship.

 On 31 January 2024, Serhiy Kuznetsov was sacked.
 On 14 February 2024, Vladimir Radenkovic was appointed.

 In the 2023–24 Magyar Kupa season, Diósgyőr were eliminated by Ferencváros in the quarter-finals on 3 April 2024 in a 2–0 defeat at the Diósgyőr Stadium in Miskolc.

 Diósgyőr did not start the year 2025 well.
 On 1 February 2025, Diósgyőr drew with Újpest at home.
 On 9 February 2025, Zalaegerszegi TE beat Diósgyőr 2-1 at the ZTE Arena.
 On 15 February 2025, they lost to Nyíregyháza Spartacus FC 1-2 at home.
 Finally, on 19 February 2025, Radenkovic was sacked after a negative start of the season.
 On 12 June 2025, Valdas Dambrauskas resigned from his position as manager.
 Since Dambrauskas initiated the termination of his contract, the club did not have to pay him anything.

 On 9 June 2025, former Újpest FC player, Zoltán Kovács, was appointed as the new sports director of the club.
 Kovács talked about his plans as sports director.
 On 18 June 2025, Vladimir Radenković was appointed as the manager of the club for the second time in the club's history.

+On 6 March 2026, Radenkovic resigned after losing to Kispest Honvéd in the quarter-finals of the 2025-26 Magyar Kupa season the previous day.

+On 18 April 2026, Diősgyőr lost 5-0 to Debrecen at home and were relegated to the second division.
+After the match, Nebojša Vignjević was sacked.